junxit/us-congress-bills-117/bill.md

     - **(B)** by striking “and” at the end; and
   - **(3)** by striking subparagraph (B) and inserting the following:
     > - **(B)** 2 percent of such amount for purposes of providing technical assistance, directly or through grants or contracts, for purposes as otherwise described in subsections (c)(5), (d)(1)(C)(iii), (d)(1)(E)(iii), and (d)(4)(E);
-    > - **(C)** 2 percent of such amount for purposes of workforce support, retention, and case management, including workforce-related technical assistance, research and evaluation, and program administration, directly or through grants or contracts; and
+    > - **(C)** 2 percent of such amount for purposes of workforce support, retention, and case management, including workforce-related technical assistance, research and evaluation, and program administration, directly or through grants or contracts, of which the Secretary shall use not more than $1,500,000 to establish and operate the Jackie Walorski Center for Evidence-Based Case Management; and
     > - **(D)** 3 percent of such amount for purposes of research and evaluation (directly or through grants or contracts), and for administering this section (directly, through contracts, or otherwise).

 - **(c)** *Appropriations* Section 511(j)(1) of such Act (42 U.S.C.
 711(j)(1)) is amended by striking subparagraphs (A) through (H) and inserting the following: